bcurran3/ChocolateyPackages/choco-package-list-backup/readme.md

 * configure to append a date to the saved packages.config (default=false)
 * configure what folder to save to (default=ChocolateyPackageListBackup)
 * easily add a custom location by editing CustomPath and UseCustomPath in the .xml configuration file
+* configure to save a list of all your installed Windows programs whether installed by Chocolatey or not to AllProgramsList.txt (default=true)

 **choco-package-list-backup** and choco-package-list-backup.xml are saved to Chocolatey's bin folder (\ProgramData\chocolatey\bin), so **choco-package-list-backup** is in your path.

+**If you find choco-package-list-backup useful, and I suspect you will, please consider donating: https://www.paypal.me/bcurran3donations** or become a patron at https://www.patreon.com/bcurran3

 ###INSTRUCTIONS: